TabithaSW/Data_Forge_Fusion/README.md

-# Data-File-Convertor
+# File Conversion Tool

-Creating a file conversion tool that allows users to select XML, CSV, EXCEL, or JSON  files and create a new version in their file type choice.
+A file conversion tool that allows users to select from XML, CSV, EXCEL, or JSON  files and convert them to another user defined format.
+Users can also preview all data prior to conversion, or view raw data without converting at all.
+Users can submit custom SQL Teradata queries, preview the data, and save the results.
+If issues arise, a bug report form is included in the application.

 Python is the main language used, the GUI is created through Tkinter.

 # Additions/Changes 12/5:
 - Users can view summary stats for Teradata queries.
 - Users can choose filename and save location for Teradata queries.
+- Add a bug report feature, requires email and wifi to submit per user.

 # Additions/Changes 12/4:
 - User receives auto-generated preview of raw data in table format prior to conversion for both selected file data and query data.